Your Guide to Implantable Cardiac Monitors

 • Monitor Symptoms: Note any changes in your symptoms or any new symptoms and report these to your healthcare provider.

 • Rest: Give yourself time to rest and recover.
-Listen to your body and don't rush back into your normal activities.
+Listen to your body and do not rush back into your normal activities.

 When to Seek Medical Attention